jamesmarcooo/Robofriends-Hooks/README.md

+Recreating Robofriends made from React classes to Hooks.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and made an AJAX request from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/users) for API.